 You can do a lot to manage your asthma and improve your quality of life.
 You will need to work with your healthcare provider to develop a plan.
 But it’s up to you to put this plan into action.

 You need to control the inflammation in your lungs.
+Take all medicine as directed, especially controller medicines, even if you feel that your asthma is under good control.
 You also need to relieve symptoms when you have them.
 These are long-term tasks.
 But the more you stay in control, the better you’ll feel.
 If you don’t stay in control:

 Asthma symptoms may cause you to miss school, work, or activities that you enjoy.